mikemanuu/alx_capstone_project/README.md

 # TECHNOLOGIES USED
 This project is built using the following tools and technologies:
-- HTML: For creating the structure and content of the website.
+- HTML: For structuring the content of the web pages.
-- CSS: For styling the website.
+- CSS: For styling and layout the design.
-- JavaScript: For adding interactivity.
+- JavaScript: For adding interactivity and enhancing user experience.
+- Python: Used with Flask for Backend Development of the application.
 - Flask: For handling form submission.
-- Git: For tracking the code changes
+- Git: Version control for code management.

 # SCREENSHOTS/DEMO